fsvreddit/comment-nuke/README.md

 ## Change History

+Coming soon in the next version:

+* Fix error that causes Comment Mop to fail consistently for certain users
-Coming soon in the next version: The ability to set defaults for the Comment Mop form.
+* The ability to set defaults for the Comment Mop form.